 That’s me in the back row, second from the right.

-I now want to explore how men's groups can transfer to the workplace, and benefit both individual men and the organisations they work for.
+I now want to explore how men's circles can transfer to the workplace, and benefit both individual men and the organisations they work for.

 The stereotype of the successful man in business is often someone who is relentlessly ambitious, self-reliant, and who suppresses their emotions.
 While this can appear to drive achievement, it can also lead to a lack of authenticity, disconnection, and burnout.
 Men can feel trapped by societal expectations, and unable to express vulnerability or seek support.

-This can lead to health problems, both mental or physical, which mean the organisation suffers as well, from reduced productivity, and increased absenteeism.
+This can lead to mental health problems, which mean the organisation suffers as well, from reduced productivity, and increased absenteeism.

 I’ve seen so many men in business struggle in silence — leaders, managers, and employees alike — that I feel compelled to take action.

-That’s why I’ve launched Men Listening – a project that organises online men’s groups.
-These are safe and supportive spaces where groups of eight men meet regularly to share their thoughts and feelings about work, and explore the tensions between who they are as people, and who they are in their organisational roles.
+That’s why I’ve launched Men Listening.
+These are online men's circles that provide safe, supportive and confidential spaces where groups of eight men meet regularly to share their thoughts and feelings about work, and explore the tensions between who they are as people, and who they are in their organisational roles.

 I want to help men find healthier and more satisfying ways of fulfilling their roles.
 This won't just help the men involved – it will have a ripple effect, positively impacting all their relationships within their work settings and beyond.